gaehlerm/SoftwareEngineering/README.md

 One test class that frequently gets forgotten are performance tests.
 Acceptance tests frequently are created for as small databases as possible in order to reduce the execution time.
 But this leads to the problem that executing the code with normal sized databases is not tested and chances are that this would be unacceptably slow.
 For this reason it is important to write performance tests that are running with realistic parameters to prevent bad user experience due to slow response times.

+## Explorative tests

+Explorative tests are written for finding bugs that the developer might not have thought about.
+They are usually executed by the testing or quality assurance team.
+They are not automated and are not part of the test suite.
+They are just executed and if a bug is found it is reported to the developer.
+Otherwise it is just ignored.
+Explorative tests are not a replacement for unit or acceptance tests.
+They are just an additional tool to find bugs.

+Executing explorative tests takes some experience about what could go wrong.
+What corner cases might have been missed, etc.

 ## When to run tests

 It is very important that tests are run automatically.
 This is the only way to ensure that they are always run when necessarily.
 When they are run exactly, however, depends on the kind of test.

 Unit tests are fasts.
 Each one of them takes only a few milliseconds to run.
 All together they shouldn't take more than a few seconds.
 Split them up in subgroups if your program becomes too big and it takes more than a few seconds to run them all.
 It is important that unit tests are fast as they are run very frequently.

 Code is only allowed to be merged into master if the unit tests all pass.
-This means that every programmer has to run the unit tests before creating a merge request (MR) [see chapter devops (?)] the same way as he has to make sure the whole projects compiles.
+This means that every programmer has to run the unit tests before creating a merge request (MR) [chapter devops (?)] the same way as he has to make sure the whole projects compiles.
 It is mandatory to fix code that broke unit tests, otherwise it won't be merged.

 Now let me repeat: It is mandatory that all unit tests pass before an MR can be merged into master.
 This is a rule that should be automated.
-Set up the Continuous Integration (CI) [see chapter devops (?)] accordingly.
+Set up the Continuous Integration (CI) [chapter devops (?)] accordingly.
 It should check the unit tests just the same as it checks the formating of the code and the compilation.
 This is just another mandatory requirement inside the MR. This is the only way to ensure that the unit tests are guaranteed to pass all the time.

 With acceptance tests it becomes a little bit trickier.
-Acceptance tests are slow and can't be run before every MR. Therefore you can't guarantee that all acceptance tests pass all the time.
+Acceptance tests are slow and can't be run before every MR. Therefore you can't guarantee that all acceptance tests to be run all the time.
 Instead you have to set up the CI to run the acceptance tests overnight ("nightly build").
 And if a test fails, it should send an email to all the developers who changed something the last day that the tests fail.
 The team then has to sit together and figure out why this is the case.
 Usually it is fairly obvious why the tests failed and it won't take much time to figure out who broke the test and how.
 But it is important that the problem gets resolved as soon as possible.

 ## Who should write tests

-With unit and integration tests, it's quite clear that the corresponding developer has to write the tests.
+With unit and component tests, it's quite clear that the corresponding developer has to write the tests.
 He knows the code best and he knows what the code is supposed to do.
 Unless you work in the automotive or aerospace industry, where the tests are written by a dedicated tester.

 With acceptance and performance tests, there is the situation is not that clear.
 Should the tests be written by someone from the development team, from the marketing side or by an independent tester?
 As always in software engineering, such questions have no easy answer.
 There are just some trade offs to be made between the different solutions.